 Thus, cigarettes are just one cost of smoking.
 Health, auto, home, and life insurance premiums can increase because of cigarettes and the accidents that cigarettes cause.
 There have been many incidents of cigarettes causing automobile accidents.
 Also, cigarettes cause many fires in homes, woods, and other places.

 When you stop smoking, let your insurance companies know.
 Then, you can expect your lungs and health to clear up quickly, as the lungs can bounce back soon from damage caused by smoking cigarettes.

 3. Avoid Toxic Relationships

 Most people underestimate toxic relationships and do not calculate their physical, emotional, social, and economic damage correctly.
 But avoiding unhealthy relationships is an excellent way to lower insurance costs.

 Toxic relationships can lead to sexually transmitted diseases, emotional stress, bad credit, domestic violence, criminal records, divorces, bankruptcy, and mental breakdowns.
 In addition, the stress caused by toxic relationships is a silent killer and a leading cause of heart attacks and strokes.
 Also, stress activates hormones that cause the body to store extra body fat.
 Finally, stress can lead to high blood pressure and depression as well.

 The cost of toxic relationships is not lost on insurance companies.
 As a result, many offer discounts to applicants who are married.
 While marriage is not the only healthy and positive relationship, it is one way that insurance companies can verify that a person has avoided toxic relationships.
 Toxic relationships affect health, car, and life insurance.

 By avoiding or moving on from a toxic relationship, a person can make better decisions, save money, and improve their emotional, mental, physical, and sexual health.
 Healthy relationships also allow people to focus on their career, financial, social, and health goals better.
 Unfortunately, toxic relationships cause many to waste time, energy, and emotions on negative feelings and thoughts.

 If you are in a toxic relationship, we encourage you to get help if you don’t feel strong enough to move on.
-Like drugs, alcohol, and cigarettes, toxic relationships are dangerous, but they are also addictive and challenging to break away from.
+Like drugs, alcohol, and cigarettes, toxic relationships are dangerous but also addictive and challenging to break away from.